We are three years into a public inquiry into undercover policing and arguments are still ongoing about which officers can remain anonymous.

 And yet, when I recently asked the Minister of State for Countering Extremism, Baroness Williams of Trafford, what action the government was going to take to restore the credibility of the inquiry, they dismissed the problem and repeated that the Home Secretary had full confidence in the inquiry head.

 Jenny Jones is a Green Party life peer and former deputy mayor of London.
 She was a member of the Metropolitan Police Authority from its creation and has taken up civil liberties matters into the Upper House.
 She can be found tweeting here.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.